sding11/RAG-VR/README.md

 c.
 In the Hierarchy Window, select the game objects that may be queried.
 In the Inspector view on the right, click "Add Tag" in the drop-down option of the "Tag" box and click "+" to create the Tag.
 Then, give each selected object one of these new tags.

 d.
 Create the "Scripts" folder under the project's "Assets" folder.
-Save the GetMainCameraInfo.cs, GetObjectInformation.cs, PlayerController.cs, and SpeechRecognitionTest.cs files to the "Scripts" folder
+Save the GetMainCameraInfo.cs, GetObjectInformation.cs, PlayerController.cs, and SpeechRecognitionTest.cs files to the "Scripts" folder.
+In the "SpeechRecognitionTest.cs", modify the "serverUrl" to the current IPv4 address.

 e.
 Create four new GameObjects in the Hierarchy Window and bind the imported C# scripts to each GameObject.